-For centuries, the Fort Massapeag land remained undeveloped under the ownership of the Jones family.
-This changed in the early 20th century when the land was sold for the large residential development known as Harbor Green to the Harmon National Real Estate Corp. in the 1930s.
+For centuries, the Fort Massapeag land remained undeveloped until it was sold for the Harbor Green residential development in the 1930s.

 This Nassau Daily Review article from December 1933 describes the efforts of local Seaford historian Charles Herold to halt construction on the Fort Massapeag site and identify it as historic.
 Image courtesy Garvies Point Museum